Sushmi-maddala/health-diagnosis-app/README.md

 ![Render](https://img.shields.io/badge/Render-Hosting-purple)
 ![License](https://img.shields.io/badge/License-MIT-green)

-A smart machine-learning-powered Flask web app to predict health conditions based on symptoms.
-Deployed to Render for real-time diagnosis with a clean, mobile-friendly UI.
-Built using Python, Flask, scikit-learn, and pandas.
-Designed for Gen Z-friendly vibes, scalability, and accessibility 🧠💅
+A smart health diagnosis app that uses machine learning to predict conditions based on symptoms.
+Built with Python and Flask, deployed via Render, and designed to feel easy and intuitive on any device.Built for speed, precision, and just the right insights—with flair.

 🔗 **Live Site**: [health-diagnosis-app-quwq.onrender.com](https://health-diagnosis-app-quwq.onrender.com)